Chesh1M/Chesh1M.github.io/README.md

 🔭 Currently working on a hackathon project to create a notes generating app that takes lecture recordings and uses AI to turn them into condensed lecture notes packed full of awesome features.
 Stay tuned!

-## Things I am passionate about :nut_and_bolt:
+## Things I am passionate about 🔩

-- Web Development :octocat:
+- Front End Web Development 📟
-- Data Analytics :robot:
+- Data Analytics 🤖

 ## Get in touch :coffee: